flori-s/pythonProjectMLPyTorch/README.md

 2. **Run the main script**:

-    If you're using Python 3 (which is likely), you may need to use `python3` instead of `python`.
-Try running:
+    If you have `python` installed, run:

     ```sh
-    python3 Main.py
+    python Main.py
     ```

     If you encounter the following error: